Charters Towers Central State School: Heritage listing

 The former infants' teaching building retains the characteristics of a standard, timber-framed, Department of Public Works teaching building constructed between 1894 and 1914, a period of diverse design united by a distinct emphasis on improved natural light and ventilation.
-This includes a variety of techniques: highset form; single-skin construction; wide verandahs on two sides of lofty classrooms; a lined interior; fanlights and tall windows with high sills, sunshading through lattice, battening, and broad and wide window hoods; and an assembly of ventilation techniques including packed weatherboards, hinged flaps, ceiling roses connected via ducting to roof fleches, and louvred panels in the roof space.
+This includes a variety of techniques: highset form; single-skin construction; wide verandahs on two sides of lofty classrooms; a lined interior; fanlights and tall windows with high sills, lattice as sunshade, battening, and broad and wide window hoods; and an assembly of ventilation techniques including packed weatherboards, hinged flaps, ceiling roses connected via ducting to roof fleches, and louvred panels in the roof space.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

 The former infants' teaching building is important in demonstrating the Department of Public Works' creative approach to natural lighting and ventilation c.1900.
 A highset school building with a play space underneath as standard, its design combined a number of existing technologies to cope with a hot, dry climate.
 The building also contains the earliest known evidence of the innovative ventilation technique of wall ventilation flaps at floor level.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.